How an Accident Affects Your Car Insurance: Rate Increases & What to Expect

 Impact Timeline

 The rate increase applies at your policy renewal following the accident, not immediately.
 The premium hike typically remains at its highest level for the first 1–2 years, then gradually decreases as the accident ages on your record.
 By year 4 or 5, the impact may be minimal, especially if you've maintained a clean driving record since the incident.
+Erie Insurance, for example, is known for dropping surcharges faster — often at the 3-year mark.

 Multiple accidents within the lookback period compound rate increases and may severely limit your insurance options.
-Some drivers with multiple accidents may need to seek high-risk driver insurance through specialized carriers or state-assigned risk pools.
+Some drivers with multiple accidents may need to seek high-risk car insurance through specialized carriers or state-assigned risk pools.

 Rate Renewal Timing